 As far as hurricanes go, this one was pretty small, but still devastating to so many people throughout the country.
 The town of Upala was hit the worst; almost completely demolishing it.
 There is a handful dead and many missing, the numbers are not in yet.
 Rescue teams are still searching the rubble; so many people are homeless and left without anything.

 Costa Rica has never had a hurricane until now.
 I hope we never have one again.
 Thanks for all your prayers, emails, phone calls, texts and Facebook posts.

-If you want to help, you can make a donation to the RED CROSS attention Costa Rica.
+If you want to help the victims of the Costa Rica hurricane, you can make a donation to the RED CROSS attention Costa Rica.
 Also, you can have your property manager here in Costa Rica make an immediate donation to any local bank via wire transfer, or you can personally go to any National Bank and make a cash deposit.
 Please say a prayer.